Cathedral Plaza Project

 Why proceed with this project now?

-How will the Plaza and Cathedral Park be used?
+How will the Plaza be used?

-Who will use the plaza and garden?
+Who will use the Plaza?

 Area Catholics, parishioners, neighbors, and visitors from the surrounding region are the main guests to the Cathedral.
 The Cathedral hosts services, ordinations, educational field trips, and many visitors coming to experience one of Omaha’s most prestigious landmarks.
-The Cathedral Arts Project, a separate nonprofit housed in the Msgr.
-Graham Center, produces arts events year-round and, along with other neighborhood organizations, forms the Castle & Cathedral Creative District to spearhead new community events.
+Cathedral Arts Project, a separate nonprofit housed in the Cathedral Cultural Center, produces arts events year-round and, along with other neighborhood organizations, forms the Castle & Cathedral Creative District to spearhead new community events.
 The availability of these spaces will add to the mission of these arts organizations and help revitalize the 40th Street corridor.

 Are there gift recognition opportunities?